 Synchronization of anchors is essential part of Time Difference of Arrival (TDoA) location system.
 In order to deliver sub-meter position accuracy (1 ns = 30 cm) precise time synchronization in sub-nanosecond resolution is required.
 This is done via UWB radio from master anchor to all other anchors within line of sight range.
-It is a periodic process driven from server through backhaul (Ethernet/WiFi).
+It is a periodic process driven from server through backhaul (Ethernet/Wi-Fi).
 There could be dozens of master anchors within the RTLS deployment.
-Therefore, UWB transmission among anchors must be aligned into timeslots with micro-seconds resolution.
+Therefore, UWB transmission among anchors must be aligned into timeslots with micro-second resolution.

 There are three driving schemes over the backhaul network available: